mohamedbashir/mohamedbashir/README.md

 #### About me
-- 💻 I'm studying computer science in faculty of computers and informatics, zagazig university
+- 💻 I'm studied computer science in faculty of computers and informatics, zagazig university
 - 🤖 I'm currently learning a data Science
 - 📫 How to reach me: by email mohamed.basher.daoud@gmail.com